 We estimated the time to ulcer healing for patients who were healed during the model period.
-Several studies reported time to ulcer healing for total contact casting versus the other offloading devices.
-16,28,29,32-34,36,38,39 We calculated time to ulcer healing for total contact casting because of data availability.
+Several studies reported time to ulcer healing for total contact casting versus the other offloading devices.^{16,27,28,31-33,35,37,38} We calculated time to ulcer healing for total contact casting because of data availability.
 First, we conducted a meta-analysis of time to ulcer healing for total contact casting using a random-effects model.
 We took the mean difference in time to ulcer healing for total contact casting versus removable cast walkers, irremovable cast walkers, and therapeutic shoes from the clinical evidence review.
-Based on the time to ulcer healing for total contact casting and the mean difference compared with removable cast walkers, irremovable cast walkers, and therapeutic shoes, we calculated the time to ulcer healing for the other offloading devices (Table 18).
+Based on the time to ulcer healing for total contact casting and the mean difference compared with removable cast walkers, irremovable cast wa

 We defined amputation as a complication that happened as a consequence of an unhealed ulcer when using any offloading device.
-We derived the probability of amputation from the literature (Table 18).
+We derived the probability of amputation from the literature (Table 18).44 patients who had an unhealed ulcer, a healed ulcer, and an amputation.
+We calculated the utility for amputation using the utilities for both minor and major amputations.
+We then adjusted these values to the respective proportions of patients with minor and major amputations.